cbstamatis/RNT/README.md

 # Data

-The file rntDecisionMakingData.csv contains all data used in analyses condcuted for the manuscript
+The file rntDecisionMakingData.csv contains all data used in analyses condcuted for the manuscript.

 # Code for Analyses